ubc-library-rc/dryad2dataverse/docs/installation.md

 5. Install as per one of the methods above.

 More information on virtual environments can be found on the Python website: <https://docs.python.org/3.6/tutorial/venv.html>

+## Keeping up to date

+If you have installed with pip, upgrading is easy:

+`pip install --upgrade git+https://github.com/ubc-library-rc/dryad2dataverse.git@master`

+If you used one of the other methods, you should upgrade manually.